Easy Chicken Corn Soup Recipe

 2. Waxy corn: Although waxy corn is consumed fresh in China because of its glutinous nature, it is also used to thicken foods and make adhesives.

-3. Dent corn: It is called dent corn because of the distinctive dent that forms on the kernel as it dries.
+3. Dent corn is called dent corn because of the distinctive dent that forms on the kernel as it dries.
 You can not eat dent or field corn directly because it is hard and not sweet.
-This is the corn that gets milled and processed into food products such as corn syrup, corn flakes, chips, corn starch, or corn flour.
+Instead, it is milled and processed into food products such as corn syrup, corn flakes, chips, corn starch, or corn flour.

 4. Sweet corn: This is the corn that we find in our supermarkets and farmer’s markets.
 It is harvested when the kernels are young and moist so that the corn has plump and juicy kernels that are high in natural sugars that we love.

-5. Flint corn: It gets its name from the hard flint-like outer layer that protects the small, soft endosperm inside the kernel.
+5. Flint corn: It gets its name from the hard flint-like outer layer protecting the kernels’ small, soft endosperm.
 Flint’s hard outer layer and sugar insufficiency make it ideal for grits, polenta, and hominy to make masa.

-6. Pop corn: Contrary to urban myth, not all corn can be “popped”.
-Only a specific variety (Zea mays everta) contains a small amount of water stored inside a circle of soft starch that expands and ‘pops’ when the kernel is heated up.
+6. Popcorn: Contrary to urban myth, not all corn can be “popped”.
+Only a specific variety (Zea mays everta) contains a small amount of water stored inside a circle of soft starch that expands and ‘pops’ when the kernel is heated.

-1. Chili-garlic paste: Influenced by my South and South East Asian bias, I have decided to notch up this relatively sweet soup by using a hint of chili-garlic paste.
-While you just use chili paste, what I have found is that the garlic rounds out the spiciness and adds a depth of flavor to this dish.
-Guaranteed to clear the sinuses!
+1. Chili-garlic paste: Influenced by my South and South East Asian bias, I have decided to notch up this relatively sweet soup with a hint of chili-garlic paste.
+While you can just use chili paste, I have found that the garlic rounds out the spiciness and adds a depth of flavor to this dish.
+It’s guaranteed to clear the sinuses!

-2. Rice vinegar: To add a subtle zing to the otherwise bland chicken, I season it with rice vinegar (or Mirin).
-While you can, to some degree swap between the two, be aware that there are differences.
-Mirin has a naturally high alcohol content, while rice vinegar because of its secondary fermentation converts the natural alcohol into acetic acid, which is why it should be used sparingly.
+2. Rice vinegar: I marinate the otherwise bland chicken with rice vinegar (or Mirin) to add a subtle zing.
+While you can swap between the two to some degree, there are differences.
+Mirin has a naturally high alcohol content, while rice vinegar, through its secondary fermentation, converts the natural alcohol into acetic acid, which is why it should be used sparingly.

 How to make the Chinese Chicken Corn Soup:

-add the beaten egg to the Chinese chicken corn soup
+beaten egg added to the chicken corn soup

 Tips:

 1. You could make this soup with other kinds of meat or even seafood.
-I have tried with shrimp and crab, and they both tasted fine.
-You may need to adjust the cooking times for other kinds of meat or seafood.
+I have tried shrimp and crab, and they both tasted fine.
+You may need to adjust the cooking times for other meat or seafood.

-Chinese chicken corn soup served in a bowl
+easy chicken corn soup recipe in a bowl

 Kanchan Dilip